darekarsam/SF-Crime-Kaggle-Contest/README.md

 # SF-Crime-Kaggle-Contest
-participated in the Kaggle contest https://www.kaggle.com/c/sf-crime the current ranking is 671 out of 1885 people
+participated in the Kaggle contest https://www.kaggle.com/c/sf-crime <br>
+the current ranking is 671 out of 1885 people<br>
+see "Crime in San Francisco.pptx" for more details